Educational

 However, no matter how many assessments there are, without educators able to use assessments, those assessments are worthless.
 As educators, we must know how to conduct the assessment, interpret the data, and develop priorities for action.
 We also must take into account data from other sources, notably the parents and psychologists.
 We then have to put all this information into some organized format and make the information clear to colleagues and parents.

-subject matter into play while answering these questions:
+knowledge about the subject matter into play while answering these questions:

 ·